 He recalled that Western aircraft manufacturers from Boeing and Airbus have already tried to put shortened aircraft on the wing, but all such projects have failed.

-If they [UAC] want to make a shortened version, well, whatever comes to mind, this is a disastrous option.
+If they [UAC] want to make a shortened version, well, who knows what came to mind, then this is a disastrous option.
 The plane turns out to be like a flying barrel, and extremely suboptimal.

 The head of Rostec, Sergey Chemezov, stated that UAC will provide a sketch of a shortened version of the MC-21 by the end of 2025.
 He clarified that the "short" version of the MC-21 will differ in a shorter fuselage.